IntroductionThe tracks and routes in the Stafford Bay area can be challenging and are recommended for fit and

 The track initially climbs steeply away from the road until it joins a historic track, which once formed part of the road.
 Follow this well-marked tramping track to the Smoothwater River.

-Beyond the Smoothwater River junction the track becomes a route - backcountry experience and navigation skills are essential.
+Beyond the Smoothwater River junction the track becomes a route.
+From this point backcountry experience and navigation skills are essential.
 Follow the Smoothwater River upstream for about 20 minutes, crossing as necessary until Kakapo Creek (the first major creek) flows in on the true left.
-Look for the large orange marker here.
+Look for the large orange marker.

 The marked track goes up Kakapo Creek.
 It crosses it several times and uses the creek bed as the route.
 After about an hour, the track veers away from the creek to the right and starts to climb to Stafford Saddle.
 From the saddle, the route sidles before dropping, steeply at times, to a creek.
 Follow the creek downstream; it may be easier to follow the true left bank in places due to windfall trees in the creek bed.

 The ground levels out shortly before the creek meets the Stafford River.
-Follow the river downstream, crossing where necessary until markers on the true left mark the short track to Stafford Hut, which is located 200 m upstream of the beach.
+Follow the river downstream, crossing where necessary, until markers on the true left for the short track to Stafford Hut, which is located 200 m upstream of the beach.